dannywillems/ocaml-cordova-plugin-device-motion/README.md

 ## What does cordova-plugin-device-motion do ?

 ```
-This plugin defines a global device object, which describes the device's
+This plugin provides access to the device's accelerometer.
+The accelerometer is a motion sensor that detects the change (delta) in movement relative to the current device orientation, in three dimensions along the x, y, and z axis.
-hardware and software.
-Although the object is in the global scope, it is not
+Access is via a global navigator.accelerometer object.
-available until after the deviceready event.
+Although the object is attached to the global scoped navigator, it is not available until after the deviceready event.
 ```

 Source: [cordova-plugin-device-motion](https://github.com/apache/cordova-plugin-device-motion)